David Evans, Baron Evans of Watford: Work for Kazakhstan

-Cash-for-access allegations
+Offering parliamentary services for reward

 In February 2025, The Guardian published a report alleging that Lord Evans had offered access to ministers - including Housing Secretary and Deputy Prime Minister Angela Rayner - in return for a payment of £25,000, as part of a sponsorship of a commercial event in Parliament run by Evans' son.
 On 4 March 2025, the House of Lords Commissioners for Standards started an investigation of possible breaches of the House of Lords rules.